Make Memories in Marrakesh

 A Historical Adventure through the Maze-like Medina awaits….

 TOP TIP> Most of these sights are perfectly accessible without a guide and a good old map, if you do not have young kids in tow & are travelling in cooler months.
-Otherwise we recommend booking a tour with a certified tour agency, such as the Magic of Marrakech or via trusted agencies like Viator.
+Otherwise we recommend booking a tour with a certified local tour agency, or via trusted online sites like Get Your Guide.

 TOP TIP> Haggle a price with Horse-Carriage operators and head to Carre Eden Mall in Gueliz.
 These make a good alternative to taxis.
 The ‘petit taxis’ can legally only carry 3 persons.
 So you would need to watch out for ‘grand taxis’ which can carry more people.